Excelia Group: Schools

-The historical campus of Excelia Group is located in La Rochelle and 2 additional campuses are in Tours and Orléans.
+The historical campus of Excelia Group is located in La Rochelle and 3 additional campuses are in Tours, Orléans, and Paris.

-Excelia programs are also offered in Niort, Rochefort, Angoulême and Cognac.
+Excelia programs are also offered in Niort.

-2 overseas associate campuses are located in New Rochelle, NY and Beijing.

 Accreditation

 Excelia is accredited by The French Ministry of Education (Le Ministère de L'éducation Nationale).

 Excelia Business School is EFMD-EPAS accredited since 2011 and AACSB accredited since 2013.
 As of summer 2020, Excelia Business School is bearer of the triple crown, thus joining the league of roughly 100 triple-accredited business schools worldwide.

-Excelia Tourism School holds the TedQual accreditation, delivered by the World Tourism Organisation (UNWTO), for all its programs in Tourism Management.
-The school is the first and only French institution of higher education to obtain TedQual accreditation for both Bachelor and MBA programs.
+Excelia Hotel & Tourism School holds the TedQual accreditation, delivered by the World Tourism Organisation (UNWTO), for all its programs in Tourism Management.
+The school is the first and only French institution of higher education to obtain TedQual accreditation for both Bachelor and MSc programs.

 Rankings

-In 2022, the Financial Times ranked its Masters in Management program 36th in the world.
-Excelia Business School (former La Rochelle Business School) entered the Financial Times ranking of European Business Schools at ranks between 76 (2014) and 63 (2020).